kkotov/ml/README.md

 ## I/O format

-Each tree is serialized into a vector using pre-order traversal.
+Each tree is serialized into a vector using preorder traversal.
 Every node (element of the vector) is described by a single line comprised of:
 1. sequential node index
 2. split value for non-terminal nodes and regression/classification value for terminal nodes